Information for ALL Test Takers

 - Any document that does not bear your complete name exactly as it appears on your admission ticket

 - Social Security card

-- temporary ID card, excluding driver's license, resident card, employment authorization card renewals
+- Temporary ID card — excluding a driver's license, resident card and employment authorization card renewals

 For general questions about acceptable ID, call: